-The V/C Ratio Analysis was undertaken for both existing / approved (TMAP, 2010) and proposed yield increase scenarios with yield of 4,800 dwellings and 6,500 dwellings respectively.
-The V/C ratio has been distributed into different band range and each band has been attributed with specific colour as illustrated in Figure 4-12.
+The V/C Ratio Analysis was undertaken for both existing / approved (TMAP, 2010) and proposed yield increase scenarios with yield of 4,800 dwellings and 6,000 dwellings respectively.
+It is important to understand the changes to land use and infrastructure forecasts described in Section 1.4, which must be taken in consideration when interpreting these diagrams.
+The V/C ratio has been distributed into different band range and each band has been attributed with specific colour as illustrated in Figure 4-11.

-Figure 4-12V/C Ratio Band Range
+Figure 4-11 V/C Ratio Band Range

-Figure 4-13 and Figure 4-14 illustrates the AM peak V/C ratio of all road networks within the area of influence of CUDP for existing approved scenario with 4,800 dwelling yield and proposed scenario with 6,500 dwelling yield respectively.
+Figure 4-12 and Figure 4-13 illustrates the AM peak V/C ratio of all road networks within the area of influence of CUDP for existing approved scenario with 4,800 dwelling yield and proposed scenario with 6,000 dwelling yield respectively.

-Figure 4-13 AM Peak V/C Ratio for Approved Scenario with 4,800 Dwellings
+Figure 4-12 AM Peak V/C Ratio for Approved Scenario with 4,800 Dwellings

-Figure 4-14 AM Peak V/C Ratio for Proposed Scenario with 6,500 Dwellings
+Figure 4-13 AM Peak V/C Ratio for Proposed Scenario with 6,000 Dwellings

-It is evident from Figure 4-13 and Figure 4-14 that there is no significant change in V/C ratio on any road within the area of influence of CUDP.
-As highlighted in Figure 4-14, minor change in V/C ratio was observed on Tongarra Road and on Albion Park Central Interchange (on southern side of Tongarra Road).
+It is evident from Figure 4-12 and Figure 4-13 that there is no significant change in V/C ratio on any road within the area of influence of CUDP.
+As highlighted in Figure 4-13, a minor change in V/C ratio was observed on Calderwood Road, mainly due to this corridor being revised to two-lane two-way configuration.
+Notwithstanding, the modelling outputs indicate that sufficient capacity is present (with a two lane configuration) to cater for the forecasted traffic volumes by 2036.